-- (1) The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our data, though representative, are more than one year old. - US EPA and MassDEP have established public health advisory levels for Manganese to protect against concerns of potential neurological effects and a one-day and 10-day HA of 1000 ppb for acute exposure.
-See page 3 for more information on Manganese. - Sodium-sensitive individuals, such as those experiencing hypertension, kidney failure, or congestive heart failure, should be aware of the levels of sodium in their drinking water where exposures are being carefully controlled.
+(1) The state allows us to monitor some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Some of our data, though representative, is more than one year old.

+US EPA and MassDEP have established public health advisory levels for Manganese to protect against concerns of potential neurological effects and a one-day and 10-day HA of 1000 ppb for acute exposure.
+See page 3 for more information on Manganese.

+Sodium-sensitive individuals, such as those experiencing hypertension, kidney failure, or congestive heart failure, should be aware of the levels of sodium in their drinking water where exposures are being carefully controlled.

-COMPLIANCE IN 2022
+COMPLIANCE IN 2024

-The West Boylston Water District was in full compliance with all state and federal primary drinking water regulations in 2022.
-However, we did detect coliform bacteria as stated in the results listed in the tables above.
+The West Boylston Water District was in full compliance with all state and federal primary drinking water regulations in 2024.
+There we no detections of coliform bacteria as stated in the results listed in the tables above.
 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
-We found coliforms indicating the need to look for potential problems in water treatment or distribution.
-Upon subsequent testing we did not find any further detections of coliform bacteria in any of the samples that were tested.